-No student in a Health Science program is permitted to receive remuneration for time spent in a facility as a part of the clinical course assignment.
-Clinicals are considered learning experiences and are a course requirement.
+No student in a Health Care program is permitted to receive remuneration for time spent in a facility as a part of the clinical course assignment.
+Clinical are considered learning experiences and are a course requirement.

-Criminal Record Checks and Drug Screening for Health Science Students
+Criminal Record Checks and Drug Screening for Health Care Students

 Background Check: As required by the clinical agencies, students in specific programs are required to have a criminal background check.
 These are conducted by an outside agency at the student's expense.
 Pending criminal charges or conviction may result in the student being ineligible for enrollment or participation in clinical courses.
 As a result, students would be barred from admission or removed if the infraction occurs after admission.
+Please see the Health Care Division Handbook for specific policy details.

 Drug Screening: The drug screen will be done on an unannounced basis.
 Prescription medications must be validated by submission of a pharmacy printout of prescribed medications.
+Students testing positive for an illegal or controlled substance without a valid prescription may be removed from any Health Care program.
+Please see the Health Care Division Handbook for specific policy details.